MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you enable or don't configure this policy, shopping features such as price comparison, coupons and rebates will be automatically applied for retail domains.
 Coupons for the current retailer and prices from other retailers will be fetched from a server.

 If you disable this policy shopping features such as price comparison, coupons and rebates will not be automatically found for retail domains.

+Starting in version 90.0.818.56, the behavior of the messaging letting users know that there is a coupon, rebate, price comparison or price history available on shopping domains is also done through a horizontal banner below the address bar.
+Previously this messaging was done on the address bar.

   #### Supported features: